-- 13. The size and composition of TS Division (currently some 180 IT professional staff including four Senior Systems Managers (SSM)) also justify the need for a permanent CSM post to provide continued directorate leadership.
-As a complex network of interrelations and interactions exists among projects, systems and sub-divisions within TS Division, between TS Division and other divisions within ImmD, and between ImmD and external stakeholders, the CSM incumbent will be tasked to set priorities and optimise resource utilisation as well as to balance the technological, economical and strategic factors involved in all major decisions. - 14.
-The CSM post, if turned into permanent establishment, will continue to be accountable to the Assistant Director (Information Systems) (AD(IS)) and the departmental organisation structure will remain unchanged.
+12. The size and composition of TS Division (currently some 180 IT service staff including four Senior Systems Managers (SSM)) also justify the need for a permanent CSM post to provide continued directorate leadership.
+As a complex network of interrelations and interactions exists among projects, systems and sub-divisions within TS Division, between TS Division and other divisions within ImmD, and between ImmD and external stakeholders, the CSM will be tasked to set priorities and optimise resource utilisation as well as to balance the technological, economical and strategic factors involved in all major decisions.

+13. The CSM post, if turned into permanent establishment, will continue to be accountable to the Assistant Director (Information Systems) (AD(IS)) and departmental organisation structure will remain unchanged.
 AD(IS) is responsible for overseeing the operation of the Information Systems Branch of ImmD as well as formulating and implementing IT strategies and plans.
-The CSM will continue to be responsible for the management of the TS Division, in addition to giving IT-related technical advice and support to AD(IS)3, such as in the formulation of future ISS.
+The CSM post will continue to be responsible for the management of the TS Division, in addition to giving IT-related technical advice and support to AD(IS).
 In this regard, it is relevant to note that the CSM is the only IT professional officer at the directorate level in ImmD.
-The job description of the CSM post as well as the proposed departmental organisation structure of ImmD are at Enclosures 2 and 3 respectively.
+The main responsibilities of the proposed CSM post as well as the current and proposed departmental organisation structure are at Annexes B and C respectively.